JosefMoosholzer/JosefMoosholzer.github.io/_projects/2022-11-09-who-is-tweeting.md

 For Joe Biden, I found a dataset on <a href="https://www.kaggle.com/datasets/rohanrao/joe-biden-tweets?resource=download">Kaggle</a>.
 However, they did not include tweets from November 2020 onwards.
 Hence, I accessed the Twitter-API, which luckily gave me tweets reaching further back, than the other dataset's last entry.
 On my [*GitHub*](https://github.com/JosefMoosholzer/JosefMoosholzer.github.io/blob/main/downloads/IndeedScraper.py) you can see the code created in order to retrieve the tweets from the Twitter-API.

+### Funfact!
+> MAKE AMERICA GREAT AGAIN!
+... was posted 51 times in all-caps without any further context.

 ## Transformation & loading
 The full transformation can be seen in the [DeepNote project](https://deepnote.com/@my-projects-jm/Biden-vs-Trump-Who-tweeted-6acfb9ee-5808-4be9-af50-2e63ffd088a4).
 As a quick summary, Joe Biden's tweets had to be checked for duplicates, but both datasets included the Tweet-ID, so that was no problem.
 Tweets only including a Twitter link were removed, and Twitter links were removed in general.